Argus Information Papers on Crude Oil Pricing

 Australian Crude Oil Requirements

-Australia has four major operating oil refineries.
+Australia has two major operating oil refineries.
 While Australia has substantial crude oil production, Australian refineries only source a minority of their crude oil requirements from Australian fields.

 This is partly because Australia crude oil is generally light and getting lighter.
 Some heavier crude oils are required to produce heavier products such as lubricating oils and bitumen, and as this occurs Australian refineries (which are in general not designed to process large quantities of the very light crudes), must resort to heavier crude imports.